Naman1997/simple-fcos-cluster/README.md

 ### What about libvirt?

 There is a branch named ['kvm'](https://github.com/Naman1997/simple-fcos-cluster/tree/kvm) in the repo that has steps to create a similar cluster using the 'dmacvicar/libvirt' provider.
-I won't be maintaining that branch - but it can be used as a frame of reference for someone who wants to create a fcos based k8s cluser in their homelab.
+I won't be maintaining that branch - but it can be used as a frame of reference for someone who wants to create a Core OS based k8s cluser in their homelab.

 ### Video